2023 Most Popular History Bachelor's Degree Schools in New Mexico

 The following schools top our list of the Most Popular History Bachelor's Degree Colleges.

-Our analysis found University of New Mexico - Main Campus to be the most popular school for history students who want to pursue a bachelor’s degree in New Mexico.
-Located in the large city of Albuquerque, UNM is a public school with a fairly large student population.
+Our 2023 rankings named University of New Mexico - Main Campus the most popular school in New Mexico for history students working on their bachelor’s degree.
+Located in the large city of Albuquerque, UNM is a public college with a fairly large student population.

 Of the 42 students majoring in history at UNM, 60% are male and 40% are female.